What actually counts as “VM protection”

 | Runtime threat monitoring / live alerts |

-Customer-owned event forwarding to Splunk, Elasticsearch, Slack, or signed webhooks; no hosted incident dashboard |
+Hosted intake beta for first triage, plus customer-owned event forwarding to Splunk, Elasticsearch, Slack, or signed webhooks |

 Jscrambler, Verimatrix, Digital.ai |